A great way to tackle any fears, stressors, or anxiety is being prepared!

 Top 4 Foods to Alleviate Nausea

 If you’re dealing with serious nausea and possible vomiting, putting solid foods into your stomach may not be an option.
-On top of that, you’ll also be wanting to find creative ways to stay hydrated as you can quickly dehydrate when vomiting.
+On top of that, you’ll also want to find creative ways to stay hydrated, as you can quickly dehydrate when vomiting.
 Broth offers a nutrient-rich and hydrating way to keep your body healthy while it heals!

 Go with plain vegetable broth if you’re stomach is super sensitive — such as this Oil-Free Vegan Vegetable Broth — or get creative if you’re feeling like you can keep it down — such as this Healing Mineral Broth, this Mushroom Vegetable Broth, or this Comforting ‘Chicken’ Noodle Soup.

 Just like broth, applesauce has been a traditional home remedy for nausea.
 It’s particularly recommended for those with upset stomachs.
-In fact, a study in “people undergoing chemotherapy found that a light, bland diet including applesauce” actually resulted in “improved food intake and less nausea and vomiting.”
+A study on “people undergoing chemotherapy found that a light, bland diet including applesauce” actually resulted in “improved food intake and less nausea and vomiting.”
 Applesauce is traditionally made from apples, which are rich in a super healthy fiber called pectin, which is also shown to be “beneficial if you’re experiencing diarrhea in addition to feeling nauseous.”

 You can go super traditional and bland if you’re experiencing vomitings — such as this Sugar-Free Applesauce or this Homemade Applesauce — or get creative and whip up some more unique applesauce varieties such as this Oven Baked Applesauce, this Instant Raw Applesauce, or this Raw Spring Power Applesauce.